macbuse/macbuse.github.io/PROG/index.md

 I will be teaching at 13:45 on 19 novembre

-We'll begin by discussing how to see that everything is philosophy.
+We'll begin by discussing how to see that everything is [philosophy](./philosophy.html).

 - [scraping](https://en.wikipedia.org/wiki/Web_scraping)
 - [crawling](https://en.wikipedia.org/wiki/Web_crawler).

+**Exercise** : Here is a [network of pages](./SCRAPE/X_aoy.html).
-So you should compute the eigenvalues of the adjacency matrix and try to draw the graph.
+You should compute the eigenvalues of the adjacency matrix and try to draw the graph.

 #### Why?